PhilAndrew/agiloftdocker/README.md

 ## Bug

 I just noticed that it starts running and only stays running for a few minutes before shutting down.
 So this problem should be fixed.
+Most likely as its spawning a new process.

 ## Legal